Back to top

 - you’re a competitive athlete

-- you’ve had a delay in treating the rupture
+- there’s been a delay in treating the rupture

 - you keep rupturing your Achilles tendon

-There are several different techniques for surgical repair of Achilles tendon.
-All involve bringing the torn ends of your tendon back together.
+There are different types of surgery to repair an Achilles tendon injury but they all involve bringing the torn ends of your tendon back together.
 You may have open surgery, which involves making a cut into your ankle to fix the tendon.
-Or you can have minimally invasive surgery, where your surgeon will reach the tendon through small holes.
+Or you can have keyhole (minimally invasive) surgery, where your surgeon will make smaller cuts to reach the tendon.

-Having surgery rather than non-surgical treatment means your tendon is less likely to rupture again.
-But with surgery there is a greater chance of complications, including infection of the wound and development of scar tissue.
-These risks may be lower with minimally invasive surgery.
+If you have surgery rather than non-surgical treatment, your tendon is less likely to rupture again.
+But surgery has a greater chance of complications, including infection of the wound and development of scar tissue.
+The chance of these risks may be lower with keyhole surgery.
 Your surgeon will explain the different options, so you can decide what’s best for you.

 After your operation, you’ll need to wear a cast or an adjustable brace on your leg to help the tendon heal.